ethereum-optimism/community-hub/src/docs/protocol/evm-comparison.md

 As a reminder, L1 ETH was created before there were [Ethereum Improvement Proposal (EIP)](https://eips.ethereum.org/) contract standards.
 Inevitably, this has led to some awkward contract interactions on Ethereum, such as having to exchange ETH for [wrapped ether (or WETH)](https://weth.io/) to engage in numerous applications (e.g. this is prominent DeFi).
-While some apps try to obviate the user experience (UX) of having to perform this ETH for WETH exchange/trade (e.g. Rarible does this quite well already), it still results in a suboptimal UX.
+While some apps try to obviate the user experience (UX) of having to perform this ETH for WETH exchange/trade, it still results in a suboptimal UX.
-Users are still shown that WETH is being used, so the UX is _not completely_ rid of WETH.

 This can add additional complexity to newcomers that are new to dApps that only know and understand ETH but not WETH.

 This is what OE solves by making ETH an ERC-20 on L2.

-## Native Acccount Abstraction
+## Native Account Abstraction

 ### Overview
 The OVM implements a basic form of [account abstraction](https://docs.ethhub.io/ethereum-roadmap/ethereum-2.0/account-abstraction/) which is most similar to "lazy full abstraction."
 In effect, this means that the only type of account is a smart contract (no EOAs), and all user wallets are in fact smart contract wallets.
 This means that, at the most granular level, OVM transactions themselves do not have a `signature` field, and instead simply have a `to` address with a `data` payload.
 It is expected that the `signature` field will be included within the `data`.